Open Road Risk

 where \(E_i = \text{AADT}_i \times L_i \times T\) is the vehicle-kilometres (or vehicle-days) of travel on segment \(i\) over period \(T\).
 The offset is not a coefficient to be estimated — it is a constraint that forces the model to predict a crash rate rather than a raw count.
 Without it, a model cannot separate roads that have more crashes because they carry more traffic from roads that have more crashes because they are inherently more dangerous.

 Open Road Risk’s Stage 2 uses log(AADT × link_length_km × 365 / 1e6) as its exposure offset, which is structurally equivalent to the VMT-style offset used in Hauer et al. (2001) and directly analogous to the log(length × traffic_flow) offset used by Gilardi et al. (2022) on OS road segments in Leeds.
-Both papers confirm this is the correct mathematical structure for a UK segment-level crash model.
+Both papers support this exposure-offset structure for a UK segment-level crash model.

 The AADT elasticity question